dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 |SubA_A5_tool_results|

-*Please note: when running this geoprocessing step the following red warning messages can be ignored.
-They do not affect the functioning of the tool*
+**Please note: when running this geoprocessing step the following red warning messages can be ignored.
+They do not affect the functioning of the tool**

-- WARNING: Concurrent mapset locking is not supported on Windows
+- WARNING: Concurrent mapset locking is not supported on Windows *All GRASS geoprocessing tools run from QGIS in Windows return that warning.
+It can be ignored as QGIS does not use this.*
 - ERROR 6: ..\output.tif, band 1: SetColorTable() only supported for Byte or UInt16 bands in TIFF format.
+    *This is not an issue as the raster in this step needs to be of type Float and does not require a colour table*
-- WARNING: Too many values, color table cut to 65535 entries
+- WARNING: Too many values, color table cut to 65535 entries *This is not an issue as the raster in this step needs to be of type Float and does not require a colour table, the error is only related to the color table, not the actual data.*

 **Tool A5 model diagram**